Are you considering getting a divorce in Washington? There are many resources out there to help you through the entire process.

 Say one spouse was a doctor who made a healthy living.
 His wife, a former librarian, got pregnant.
 The doctor encouraged her to stay home with the child and quit working.

-The women does so, and years and years go by without her having a career on record.
+She does so, and years and years go by without her having a career on record.
 This becomes a problem if the two are now trying to get a divorce.
 The woman would have a chance at asking for spousal support from the husband.

 This will all need to get determined by a professional, such as a divorce lawyer.